yoko-vicky/yoko-vicky/README.md

-# Hi there, I'm Yoko — a UX-Focused Frontend Developer who values Collaboration and Self-Direction 👋
+# # Hi there, I'm Yoko — a UX-Focused Frontend Developer 👋

 ![cover-image](./images/github-bg2.png)

 🚀 Based in Georgia (UTC+4), I work with async-first, trust-based teams — blending independent problem-solving with open, respectful collaboration.
+I'm also open to relocating with visa sponsorship to work closely with teams in their country.

 I specialize in bridging design and development, turning complex ideas into accessible, maintainable interfaces through clear, user-centered thinking.